ashleefv/covid19fibrosisRAS/README.md

 * ueACE2_200.p - ueACE2_2000.p and ueACE2t are data file for ACE2 dynamics from the agent-based model

-* The folder [Template of in silico experiments] contains template code for all the cases of ACE variations from 200-2000.
+* The folder [Template of in silico experiments] contains template code for all the cases of ACE variations from 200-2000

 * [Multi_run_analysis.ipynb] This file extracts data from multiple replications and plots mean responses.
-This file also generates the ueACE2 dynamics.
+This file also generates the ueACE2 dynamics

 [RAS.ipynb]: https://github.com/ashleefv/covid19fibrosisRAS/blob/master/RAS.ipynb